Data protection day: A time for celebration and reflection

 By identifying standards, opening more data, increasing user involvement and identifying new, GDPR compliant uses of data, charities and funders can truly unlock the intrinsic power of data, to create services designed by the people for the people; and make a significant contribution to the lives of many.

-The social sector has the power to turn the data revolution happening all around us into a cultural and systemic shift of such magnitude that it could change service provision fundamentally.
 Used for good, data has the power to radically transform our sector, and the lives of the people we serve.